Grade Level: 5 (4-6)

 Share the following information with the students.

 - Long ago, people were not worried about clean air because we seemed to have an endless supply.
-Today, many more people live in our world, and we are rapidly polluting this essential resource.
+Today, many more people live in our world, and we are rapidly polluting this essential resource which is contributing to climate change.
 We need to find better ways to protect and improve our air.
+Refer to the literacy based associated activity Environmental History Timeline for students to gain an understanding of how time has played a factor in the planet's pollution.

 - In this unit, students consider what air pollution is, the sources, the effect it has on us and our environment, and ways to prevent it and clean it up.
 Engineers play integral roles in the problems of and the solutions to air pollution.